jaeyk/comp_thinking_social_science/02_Unix-Bash/05_git.md

 $ git fetch origin master
 ```

-### 5. Branching
+### 6. Branching

-It's an advanced feature of Git's version control system that allows developers to "diverge from the main line of development and continue to do work without messing with that main line" according to [the official git documentations](https://git-scm.com/book/en/v1/Git-Branching).
+It's an advanced feature of Git's version control system that allows developers to "diverge from the main line of development and continue to do work without messing with that main line" according to [git-scm.com](https://git-scm.com/book/en/v1/Git-Branching).

 If you start working on a new feature, then create a new branch.